git-dhruv/Bayesian-informed-6D-Pose-estimation/src/DrawingBoard.md

 ## 19th Nov Update:
 New depth network.
 I just realized I was not using max pooling operations.
 So we were just using CNNs without downsampling which makes less sense.
 Anyways, we get the same performance.
 Training pipeline is complete.
 I am now bored with the project since I got better results.

+## 28th Nov Update
+I tried using reprojection error as one of the losses, but it didn't work.
+I don't know why though.